exadel-inc/etoolbox-authoring-kit/docs/md/component-structure.md

 public class DesignDialogView {/* ... */}
 ```

-If you specify *title* in `@DesignDialog`, it will override the title specified in @AemComponent.
+If you specify *title* in `@DesignDialog`, it will override the title specified in `@AemComponent`.
 Skip this if you need to have the same title rendered for the component itself and for the design dialog.

 ### Dialog layouts

-Both the Touch UI dialog and design dialog can have either a relative simple or s complex structure.
-This is why they can either have a plain "all in the same screen display or be organized with use of nested sections, or containers.
+Both the Touch UI dialog and design dialog can have either a relative simple or a complex structure.
+This is why they can either have a plain "all in the same screen" display or be organized with use of nested sections, or containers.

 In the first case, no specific setup is required.
 A dialog is automatically assigned the *"fixed column"* style.